Body Hair Removal for Men

 - Because of time, electrolysis is not a good option on large areas of the body.

 - It may be uncomfortable.
 The sensation is much like a rubber band snapping your skin

 WaxingFor the man whose threshold for pain is higher than his bank balance, waxing is always an option.
 Waxing is relatively inexpensive and can be done in a salon or at home.
 However, even men who rip off bandages with gusto may think twice before waxing.
 Hot wax is applied to the skin and allowed to cool.
-Once hardened, the wax is ripped off taking the hair along with it.Waxing is good for both small and large areas of the body.
-It can tweak a unibrow, and remove back and facial hair.
-The effects are smooth and clean, and the results can last up to six weeks.If you choose to wax at home, be careful not to wax over moles or warts, and do not put the wax on so hot that you burn your skin.
+Once hardened, the wax is ripped off, taking the hair along with it.Waxing is good for both small and large areas of the body.
+It can break up a unibrow, and remove back and facial hair.
+The effects are smooth and clean, and the results can last up to 1-3 weeks.If you choose to wax at home, be careful not to wax over moles or warts.
+Also, do not put the wax on so hot that you burn your skin.